-Screening stations are located at all of our buildings near the entrances, and the path to the screening station is clearly marked or cordoned off so people are directed to the screeners immediately upon entering the building.
+Screening stations are located at all our buildings near the entrances, and the path to the screening station is clearly marked or cordoned off so people are directed to the screeners immediately upon entering the building.
+Screening stations are staffed throughout the buildings’ working hours.

 We have limited the open entrances to only those that can be monitored.